vtexdocs/help-center-content/docs/en/tutorials/Payments/Payment Settings/how-to-configure-notifications.md

 ### When does the notification happen?

-The email that is registered in this section is notified whenever there is a problem with a payment.
+The email registered in this section is notified whenever a problem occurs in the payment process, such as:

-Two examples are a reversal that did not work, and that needs to be done manually, and a catch that did not occur correctly.
+- Automatic reimbursement not completed (you will need to carry out the process manually)
+- Incorrect settlement

 ### How to register an email to be notified